paddy0489/py-ads1256/README.md

 # py-ads1256
-Python Library with wrapers to read 8 channels from the Texas Instruments ADS1256 ADC.
+Python3 Library with wrapers to read 8 channels from the Texas Instruments ADS1256 ADC.
 It does make use of the original WaveShare's C library for the [High-Precision_AD/DA_Board 24 Bits] (http://www.waveshare.com/wiki/High-Precision_AD/DA_Board)

 ## Installation